OpenMW-Mod-Collection/CharacterTraitsFramework/README.md

 ### Load Order

-All trait modules need to be loaded after the `CharacterTraitsFramework.lua`.
+All trait modules need to be loaded after the `CharacterTraitsFramework.omwscripts`.
 For example:

-- CharacterTraitsFramework.lua
+- CharacterTraitsFramework.omwscripts
 - CharacterTraits_Backgrounds.omwaddon
 - CharacterTraits_Backgrounds.omwscripts
 - CharacterTraits_Beliefs.omwaddon
 - CharacterTraits_Beliefs.omwscripts
 - ...

-Trait packs might be load order sensitive if they override each other's traits, so look out for any notices on their respective pages.
+Trait packs might be load order sensitive by themselves or have their own requirements, so look out for any notices on their respective pages.

 ## Compatibility